Promoting Women’s Active Participation

 Occupational category change Regular employee (Assigned to any region) → Regular employee (Metropolitan area only) none none none

-Regular employee (Metropolitan area only) → Regular employee (Assigned to any region) none 1 (Women) none
+Regular employee (Metropolitan area only) → Regular employee (Assigned to any region) 1 (Women) none 2 (Women)

 Regular employee (Assigned to any region) → Administrative employee none none none